square/javapoet/README.md

 ### Constructors

-`MethodSpec` is a slight misnomer; it is also be used for constructors:
+`MethodSpec` is a slight misnomer; it can also be used for constructors:

 ```java
 MethodSpec flux = MethodSpec.constructorBuilder()